oSeanChen/oSeanChen/README.md

 # Welcome to my github.
-### beginning of Ruby on Rails webdeveloper, learing from the programing process and trying to write in my Blog.
+### Beginning of Ruby on Rails webdeveloper,
+### Keep learing from the programing process and recording to Blogs.

 ### :computer: link to  my [Blog](https://oseanchen.github.io/)